Sosthenes Behn: Early years

 Sosthenes Behn was born in the island of St. Thomas, then part of the Danish West Indies.
-His ancestry was Danish on his paternal side, and French on his maternal side.
+His ancestry was Danish on his paternal side, and part French on his maternal side.
+His maternal grandfather was Sephardic Jewish.

 Behn served in the United States Army and was commissioned a captain, Signal Corps, on June 19, 1917.
 He later achieved the rank of Lieutenant Colonel, having served with distinction during World War I. Behn served with the American Expeditionary Force (AEF) in France until February 1919.
 He was given command of the 232nd Field Signal Battalion, Château-Thierry, Saint-Mihiel, Argonne.
 In recognition of his meritorious service during the war he was awarded the Distinguished Service Medal (DSM).

 Puerto Rico Telephone Company and ITT

-After his return from military service, Colonel Behn co-founded the Puerto Rico Telephone Company which eventually spawned ITT.
+After his return from military service, Colonel Behn co-founded the Puerto Rico Telephone Company, which eventually spawned ITT.
 Under his direction ITT was granted the monopoly of telephone service in Spain (Compañía Telefónica Nacional de España) in 1924, and purchased the international division of Western Electric, including a factory in Antwerp (the International Bell Telephone Company) which manufactured the Rotary telephone system.

 According to Anthony Sampson's book The Sovereign State of ITT, one of the first American businessmen Hitler received after taking power in 1933 was Sosthenes Behn, then the CEO of ITT, and his German representative, Henry Mann.
 Antony C. Sutton, in his book Wall Street and the Rise of Hitler, makes the claim that ITT subsidiaries made cash payments to SS leader Heinrich Himmler.

 ITT, through its subsidiary C. Lorenz AG of Berlin, owned 25% of Focke-Wulf, the German aircraft manufacturer, builder of some of the most successful Luftwaffe fighter aircraft.
 In addition, Sutton's book uncovers that ITT owned Dr. Erich F. Huth GmbH (Signalbau Huth, Berlin), which made radio and radar parts that were used in equipment going to the Wehrmacht.

 Behn, along with his brother, Hernan, built the Two Brothers Bridge —Puente Dos Hermanos in Spanish— in San Juan.
 The bridge links the districts of Condado and Old San Juan.

 Colonel Behn and Ludwig Roselius, founder of the company Café HAG, owned 74% of German aircraft manufacturer Focke-Wulf after the company reconstitution in 1936.
 Barbara Goette referred to Colonel Behn as a huge global player but never trusted him as he was involved with Hitler.
-Sosthenes Behn met with Hitler on 3/8/1933 and in 1936 there was a high-level meeting in Berlin where it was proposed that Behn through ITT gain 50% of Focke-Wulf and oust Café HAG completely, but after Barbara Goette intervened with Hitler, Ludwig Roselius' life was spared and he became majority shareholder in Focke-Wulf with 46% and a massive capital injection occurred.
+Sosthenes Behn met with Hitler on August 3, 1933, and in 1936 there was a high-level meeting in Berlin, where it was proposed that Behn through ITT gain 50% of Focke-Wulf and oust Café HAG completely; however, after Barbara Goette intervened with Hitler, Ludwig Roselius's life was spared, he became the largest shareholder in Focke-Wulf with 46%, and a massive capital injection occurred.